rtakeshi/latam-challenge/README.md

 The main goal of this pipeline is to continuously build and integrate my container into the Artifact Registry.

+Unit tests executions will be done in build time with cloud build.

 **Future improvements**:

 1. Infra should have its own repository and CI/CD pipeline with Terraform lifecycle.